-Type of report the auditors issued on whether the financial statements audited were prepared in accordance with GAAP:
+Type of report the auditors issued on whether the financialstatements audited were prepared in accordance with GAAP:Unmodi

-Unmodified

 Internal control over financial reporting:

 • Material weakness(es) identified?
+No

 • Significant deficiency(ies) identified?
 None noted

 Noncompliance material to financial statements noted?
+No

 Federal Awards

 Internal control over major programs:

 • Material weakness(es) identified?
+No

 • Significant deficiency(ies) identified?
+No

-Type of auditor's report issued on compliance for major programs
+Type of auditors' report issued on compliance for major programs Unmodified

-Unmodified

 Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a)?
+No

-Identification of major programs:
+Identification of major federal programs:

-City of Lakewood Schedule of Findings and Questioned Costs (Continued) For the Year Ended June 30, 2022
+Assistance Listing Number Name of Federal Program or Cluster Federa l Expenditures 21.027 Coronavirus State and Local Fiscal Recovery Funds \$ 1,527,254 Total Expenditures of All Major Federal Programs \$ 1,527,254 Total Expenditures of Federal Awards \$ 2,101,299 Percentage of Total Expenditures of Federal Awards 72.68% Dollar threshold used to distinguish between type A and type B programs \$750,000 Auditee qualified as low-risk auditee in accordance with 2 CFR 200.520?
+Yes